reservoird/reservoird/README.md

 # Reservoird

-Reservoird is an opinionated light weight pluggable streamm processing framework written in golang
+Reservoird is an opinionated light weight pluggable stream processing framework written in golang

 ## Terminology